isaacbean07/ECE2112_PA-2/README.md

 * ```np.save('above_mean.npy', above_mean)```: Exports the resulting array to disk as a .npy file.

 ## HISTORY OF README FILE
-September 3, 2026: Finalization and Completing readme file September 2, 2026: Addition of Functions and Objectives of each problem August 27, 2026: Creation of repository and readme file
+* September 3, 2026: Finalization and Completing readme file
+* September 2, 2026: Addition of Functions and Objectives of each problem
+* August 27, 2026: Creation of repository and readme file

-Thank you and Godbless
+### Thank you and Godbless!